hashicorp/field-workshops-nomad/instructor-guides/advanced_nomad_INSTRUCTOR_GUIDE.md

 The Instruqt tracks include terminal tabs that can be used to execute Nomad CLI commands.
 They also include the Nomad UI and in some cases the Consul UI.

 All instructors and TAs from HashiCorp should be sure to register themselves with Instruqt and then post a message in our Slack channel, #proj-instruqt, asking to be added to the HashiCorp organization within Instruqt.
-This is important even if the tracks are public since only members of the HashiCorp organization can see the useful "Skip to Challenge" button on challenges of tracks within this organization.
+This is important since only members of the HashiCorp organization can see the useful "Skip to Challenge" button on challenges of tracks within this organization.

 ### Scheduling your workshop
 Please add all workshops, both public and private, to the shared instruqt-workshops Google calendar as follows: